zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 [^admitting]: Habryka writes that he "do[es] think a huge fraction of this announcement should be seen as 'look, it's been too long, I've spent a lot of energy on this, I am not dealing with this anymore, let's part ways'."

 I submit that if you're worried that any attempt to compellingly explain why you're not insane is doomed, that might be _because you are insane_.[^insane] It doesn't make sense to purport to run an elite intellectual forum if you're going to be overcome by a private vision of pointing fingers summoning punishment upon being confronted by someone with independent judgement and high standards.
 Habryka [hopes that](https://www.lesswrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation?commentId=J46KejinEpz3dLvSo) "maybe [he]'ll be a better writer in a few years and can get it across more easily."
 He won't.
-Habryka is already a decent enough writer to explain what he means; the problem is that the thing that he means is unreasonable.
+Habryka is already a decent enough writer to explain what he means; the problem is that the thing that he means is completely unreasonable.

 [^insane]: Note that Habryka used the word _insane_, and I'm echoing his language.
 More generally, I'm claiming that for all X, if any attempt to compellingly explain that not-X is doomed, that might be because X is true.

 So that's my disdain, carried openly.

-That's what I think of you people.
+You deserve it!

 Is that ... better?
 I really have to question whether that's better!

 [TODO— I would have prefered to talk at the object level or the meta level, but you're the one making everything about status _and then_ claiming that passive-aggression is worse.
 You asked for it!]